 top of page

-landmark lawsuit challenGES discrimination against lgbtq students at religious colleges
+landmark lawSuit challenGES discriMInatiOn agaiNst lgbtq students at religious coLleges

 Elizabeth Hunter, et al. v.
 U.S. Department of Education

 Religious exemptions to civil rights statutes come at a price.
 The price is paid by the young and vulnerable who find themselves at the mercy of religiously affiliated, taxpayer-funded social service and educational institutions that often turn them away or force them into the closet.
-REAP’s lawsuit asserts the constitutional and basic human rights of LGBTQ+ students, seeking to end the sexual, physical and psychological abuses perpetrated under the religious exemption to Title IX at thousands of federally-funded schools, colleges and universities across America.
+This historic lawsuit asserts the constitutional and basic human rights of LGBTQ+ students, seeking to end the sexual, physical and psychological abuses perpetrated under the religious exemption to Title IX at thousands of federally-funded schools, colleges and universities across America.

 The Constitution guarantees equal rights for all Americans, holding space for religious belief and practice, while ensuring that religion does not serve as a government-funded vehicle to harm racial, ethnic, gender, sexual, religious or other minorities.
 Government action that ignores this central principal, including the religious exemption to Title IX, is unconstitutional and must be remedied immediately.